Willson Contreras Preview, Player Props: Cardinals vs. Orioles

 Willson Contreras At The Plate

-- Among the qualified hitters, he ranks 85th in batting average, while his on-base percentage ranks 35th and he is 53rd in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 74th, his on-base percentage ranks 35th, and he is 52nd in the league in slugging.

+- Contreras enters this game on a four-game hitting streak.
+During his last outings, he's hitting .400 with three homers.

-- He has scored in 35.9% of his games this year, with two or more runs scored in 8.5%.
+- Contreras has had at least one RBI in 33.1% of his games this year (39 of 118), with two or more RBI 15 times (12.7%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.